scheng20/afk-chrome-extension/README.md

 We wanted to create something that anyone can use AFK for chrome.
 Whether it be for accessibility reasons -- such as for those with disabilities that can't use the keyboard -- or for daily use when you're cooking, our aim was to make scrolling and Chrome browsing easier.

 ## :pushpin: Features
+* Toggle voice recognition on/off using button on UI
 * Scroll through page by saying "go down/up"
 * Navigate between page history by saying "go back/forward"
 * Refresh and reload the page by saying "reload/refresh"